Access to Technology Support

 - Keep Learning website that will be continuously updated with additional resources on best strategies for online academic communications, and virtual resources and tools.

-- This fall semester, the virtual lab computer services will provide students with online access to a computer with specialized software available in college computer lab environments.
+- This semester, the virtual lab computer services will provide students with online access to a computer with specialized software available in college computer lab environments.
 The virtual labs are delivered through multiple environments: Virtual Windows Computer, and Virtual Lab at USU Computer Lab.
 Additionally, myCSUNsoftware grants students anytime access to select software via an Internet connection from a Mac, PC, Linux, or mobile device.

 - The library of downloadable software will continue to be available through MyCSUNSoftware program.

 Faculty Technology Center (FTC) will be collaborating with IT Help Center to increase call capacity for instructional technology support.
 FTC will continue updating the Keep Teaching website and provide online workshops for faculty on the robust collection of academic technologies and their integration into the virtual classrooms.

 Universal Design Center (UDC) will continue its commitment to ensuring that campus communications and technology will be accessible to everyone through training and consultations.

 The core IT services, including support for students and employees, will remain available.
 In addition, the expansion of the digital transformation processes will continue to facilitate online workflows and practices.
 IT Help Center will provide help by phone, email, chat and online.
 Computer Desktop Support will operate remotely, except for those instances where a physical interaction is unavoidable.
 In these cases, staff will follow health safety guidelines when providing in-person support.